 Here's how to opt-in to Google Play for Education for a specific app:

 Note: Google Play for Education is part of Google Play.
-When you publish an app that's opted-in to Google Play for Education, the app becomes available to users in Google Play.
+When you publish an Android app that's opted-in to Google Play for Education, the app becomes available to users in Google Play.

 Once you've uploaded your app or extension to the Developer Dashboard, create your store listing and set distribution options.